Thomatang/markdown-warmup/README.md

        - Change name of the " Got Jucie?" page: to better indicate that it is an e-commerce page, for example : ORDER NOW

-7. This website makes money because it is so bad : link to statistics : http://pennyjuice.com.hypestat.com/
+7. This website makes money because it is so bad , 1 dollar a day: link to statistics : http://pennyjuice.com.hypestat.com/